Liquiçá Municipality: History

 During the Portuguese colonisation of eastern Timor, the Maubara kingdom, in the west of today's Liquiçá municipality, was taken by the Netherlands in 1667, while surrounding territories felt under Portuguese domination.
 The Maubara Dutch fortification near the beach is well preserved and still has the original cannon that once overlooked the bay.
-Later, Portugal negotiated with the Netherlands in 1859 and exchanged Maubara for Flores Island in 1861, which was occupied by the Portuguese at that time.
+Later, Portugal negotiated with the Netherlands in 1859 and exchanged Maubara for Flores Island in 1861.

+According to a list prepared by Afonso de Castro, governor of the colony of Portuguese Timor from 1859 to 1863, Liquiçá was one of 47 kingdoms in that colony at the time.

 During the Indonesian occupation, the Indonesian government did construct many buildings in Liquiçá, but after the referendum of 1999 and during the militia's campaign almost everything was destroyed.
 Most notably, many East Timorese were murdered during the Liquiçá Church Massacre of April 1999.
 Maubara is the location where the dreaded militia group Besi Merah Putih was first formed.
 In September 1999 an American police officer serving with the International Police was shot (though not fatally) by pro-Indonesian forces while the UN was evacuating Liquiçá.

 From September through November 1999, life came back to Liquiçá, as UN Peace Keeping Forces from Portugal set up a base in Maubara, and the International Police set up its headquarters in downtown Liquiçá.
 Originally, there were 14 International Police assigned to Liquiçá, representing Sweden, Canada, Great Britain, Ghana, Malaysia, and the United States.
-It was in Liquiçá that the first International Police officer for the East Timor mission died, as a result of contracting dengue fever; he was from Ghana.
+It was in Liquiçá that the first International Police officer for the Timor-Leste mission died, as a result of contracting dengue fever; he was from Ghana.
 During this period, the International Police occupied the very same church compound location where the Liquiçá Church Massacre had played out.
 The peacekeeper military element for Liquiçá were Portuguese Marines.
 Liquica was also the main base of operations for the UNTAET Crime Scene Detachment.